 The milky way

 Koiwai Farm was originally a dairy farm, and the ice cream is delicious.
-They also have milk, cheese, yogurt, eggs, and meat produced on the farm on sale.
+They also have produce including milk, cheese and yogurt from the farm on sale.

 A lone cherry tree and a mountain